-Unless otherwise set out in your employment contract, you are entitled to 28 calendar days (20 business days) in each holiday year, or the pro rata equivalent if you work part time.
-In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.
+Unless otherwise set out in your employment contract, you are entitled to 25 days paid holiday in each holiday year, or the pro rata equivalent if you work part-time.
+In addition, you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.